Evolving to a Microservice Architecture for your Mobile and Cloud Applications

-There’s a better way.
-By splitting our monolithic backend into business specific services, we can address a number of the shortcomings of the monolithic backend.
-A good example of a self-contained microservice is Authentication.
-Every application requires the user to signup, sign in, reset password, perform email validation, etc.
+By splitting our monolithic backend into business-specific services, we can address a number of the shortcomings of the monolithic backend.
+A prime example of a self-contained microservice is authentication.
+Every application requires the user to signup, sign in, reset the password, perform email validation, etc.

-By building an Authentication microservice that is solely responsible for handling the user’s authenticity, we’re able to solve many of the issues we face with the monolithic backend.
+By building an Authentication microservice that is solely responsible for handling the user’s authenticity, we’re able to solve many of the issues we face with the monolithic backend including:

-- If the developers want to address scalability issues with the authentication service, the rest of the application outside of the authentication does not have to change.
+- When addressing scalability issues with the authentication service, application outside of the authentication doesn’t have to change.

-In subsequent blog posts, we will explore the role that Kubernetes plays with microservices, and the different types of microservices that will exist in a cloud SaaS application.
+In subsequent blog posts, we will explore the role that Kubernetes plays with microservices and the different types of microservices that will exist in a cloud SaaS application.